-In addition to guided tours, listen to histories, discover through touch screens or relax at the 'Tunnel Teas Cafe'.
+In addition to guided tours, visitors can listen to recorded histories, discover more through touch screens, or relax at the Tunnel Teas Cafe.

-The Free-to-enter 'Tunnel Museum and Home Front Collection' is now open within the Tunnels.
-It features displays ranging from Ramsgate's part in World War One, through the construction and use of the Tunnels, to the eventual closure, dereliction and reopening.
-It's also displays part of Tunnels collection of Home Front memorabilia
+The free-to-enter Tunnel Museum and Home Front Collection is also open within the Tunnels.
+It includes displays ranging from Ramsgate's part in WW1, through the construction and use of the Tunnels, to their eventual closure, dereliction and re-opening.
+It also displays part of the Tunnels' collection of Home Front memorabilia.

 * Winner of Pride in Thanet Tourism Award 'Attraction Employee of the Year' 2016 *

 There is both level (dropped-kerb) and gently sloped (concrete) wheelchair access to the entrance and along tunnels, but the ground is stony and uneven.
 For up to date information on accessibility please read the Accessibility Statement on the website.
 One Wheelchair & one Beach Wheelchair are available for use.
 Flat shoes must be worn; wheelchairs and pushchairs may be difficult to operate.
 Please telephone in advance if you wish to book a wheelchair for your tour.

 The Tunnel Tours have low lighting and parts are unlit although personal lighting is issued.
 There are no rest seats available during the tour although ‘shooting sticks’ may be available to borrow.
 The atmosphere is cool and damp, at an average 11 degrees celsius.
 The length of the tour is over an hour and covers approximately ¾ of a mile.
 Appropriate clothing and footwear should be worn.

 The nearest accessible parking, public pay and display, is less than 100m away, adjacent to the Ramsgate Tunnels' entrance.